DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 ### Slowdown
 - Economy is slowing and approaching the eventual peak
 - Inflation often continues to rise
-- Monetary policies becomme restrictive.
+- Monetary policies become restrictive.
 - The yield curve may invert.
 Credit spreads generally widen.
 - The stock market may fall, with interest-sensitive stocks such as utilities underperforming and “quality” stocks with stable earnings performing best.